-d.
+f.
 Budgets

-Budgets are prepared and adopted after public hearings for the governmental funds, pursuant to Chapter 190 and Section 200.065, Florida Statutes.
+Budgets are prepared and adopted after public hearings for the governmental funds, pursuant to Chapter 190, Florida Statutes.
 The District utilizes the same basis of accounting for budgets as it does for revenues and expenditures in its various funds.
 The legal level of budgetary control is at the fund level.
 All budgeted appropriations lapse at year end.
 Formal budgets are adopted for the general and debt service funds.
 As a result, deficits in the budget variance columns of the accompanying financial statements may occur.